JamesSullivan1/JamesSullivan1.github.io/_posts/2016-08-25-typedefs-and-type-safety.md

 This strange bug popped up during a major refactoring of my code.
-During this refactoring, I made the completely arbitrary decision to change a method's parameter ordering; `slab_getpages(flags, page_order)` became `slab_getpages(page_order, flags)`.
+During this refactoring, I made the completely arbitrary decision to change a method's parameter ordering; `slab_getpages(flags_t flags, unsigned int page_order)` became `slab_getpages(unsigned int page_order, flags_t flags)`.
 For context, this particular method is to allocate a set of `1<<page_order` pages and map them into linear memory with the given flags.
 You might already see where this is going.

-Turns out that I forgot to change one of the invocations of `slab_getpages`, and so I was making a call with utter nonsense.
+Turns out that I forgot to change one of the invocations of `slab_getpages`, and so I ended up making a call to `slab_getpages` with utter nonsense for arguments.
 Give me `1<<$SOME_RANDOM_BITMASK` pages and map them with `$RANDOM_INTEGER` flags, please!
-Simple mistake, simple fix, but it was surprisingly hard to find out where I made the mistake.
+Despite the fact that this was a one-line fix, it took me hours to figure out the issue.

-Why was it so easy to make this mistake?
-Well, because I made the mistake of using typedefs for type safety, and I want the world to know about this and stop using typedefs like this!
+Why was this bug possible, and why didn't my compiler tell me that I had swapped two parameters of supposedly distinct types?
+Well, because I made the mistake of using typedefs for type safety.
+Don't make the same mistake I did!

 For the unfamiliar, the `typedef` keyword allows the programmer to specify an alias for another data type.
 For example, you can put a